On network coding for sum-networks: Introduction

-The problem of distributed function computation in general has been addressed in different contexts and in different flavours in the past.
-There are information theoretic works to characterize the achievable rate-region of various small networks with correlated sources \cite{korner1,han1,orlitsky1,feng1,krithivasan1}.
-A large body of work exists in finding the scaling laws for communication requirements in computing functions over large networks (see, for example, \cite{tsistsiklis,gallager2,giridhar,kanoria,boyd}).
-Recently, there has been some work in the context of network coding for distributed function computation in a network.
-Before giving an account of the past work in this context, we present some definitions.
+The problem of distributed function computation, also known as in-network computation, has been of significant interest, and the problem has been addressed in various other contexts and setups in the past.
+There are information theoretic works with the aim of characterizing the achievable rate-region of various small and simple networks with no intermediate nodes, but with correlated sources~(\cite{korner1,han1,orlitsky1,feng1,krithivasan1}).
+A large body of work exists for finding the asymptotic scaling laws for communication requirements in computing functions over large networks (see, for example, \cite{tsistsiklis,gallager2,giridhar,kanoria,boyd}).

-\begin{definition} A directed network with some sources and some terminals where each source generates possibly multiple independent random processes and each terminal requires to recover a function of the source random processes is called a {\bf Type II} network. \end{definition} Though Type II network is defined here for completeness, we will mostly deal with simpler Type II networks in this paper. \begin{definition} A Type II network where every source generates one random process and all the terminals require to recover the same function of the random processes is called a {\bf Type IIA network}. \end{definition} As a further special case, we will consider a network where the sources generate random processes over a module $M$ over a commutative ring $R$, and the terminals demand a linear function of the processes of the form
+\suppress{ \begin{definition} A directed network with some sources and some terminals where each source generates possibly multiple independent random processes and each terminal requires to recover a function of the source random processes is called a {\bf Type II} network. \end{definition} Though Type II network is defined here for completeness, we will mostly deal with simpler Type II networks in this paper. \begin{definition} A Type II network where every source generates one random process and all the terminals require to recover the same function of the random processes is called a {\bf Type IIA network}. \end{definition} As a further special case, we will consider a network where the sources generate random processes over a module $M$ over a commutative ring $R$, and the terminals demand a linear function of the processes of the form

 where $a_1,a_2, \ldots, a_m \in R$.
 Such a network will be called a {\bf linear-network}.
 The special case of $a_1=a_2=\ldots = a_m = 1$ when $R$ is a commutative ring with identity will be called a {\bf sum-network}.
 Note that, since any abelian group is a module over the integer ring, the sum-network is naturally defined over an abelian group.
-An abelian group structure is also necessary in the alphabet for a clean definition of the problem.
+An abelian group structure is also necessary in the alphabet for a clean definition of the problem. }